kim-em/proof/README.md

 trying to understand just how hard it is to write real mathematics!

 You may find useful the [Getting started guide](getting-started.md).

+Everything is available under the Apache 2.0 license, as detailed in LICENSE.